sfavorite/RepData_PeerAssessment1/PA_template.md

 ```

 ## What is mean total number of steps taken per day?
-This question is answered ignoring any missing values marked as NA.
+This question is answered ignoring any missing values.
 The steps taken for question 1 are:

 1 Calculate the total number of steps taken per day